JuanPabloSaavedraRamirez/JuanPabloSaavedraRamirez/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about web development, writing mistake-free documentation or AI, feel free to <a href="mailto:kkapgate5@gmail.com">contact me by email</a>, I won't bite, I promise.
+If you have any questions about me, if you like my profile or if you would like to ask me something, <a href="https://www.linkedin.com/in/juan-pablo-saavedra-ram%C3%ADrez-77ab15288/">contact me</a>, and I will respond as quickly as possible.

   </td>
   <td width="50%" valign="top">